kubearmor/KubeArmor/documentation/security_policy_specification.md

       - dir: [absolute directory path]
         recursive: [true|false]            # --> optional
         ownerOnly: [true|false]            # --> optional
-        fromSource:                        # --> optional (under development)
+        fromSource:                        # --> optional
         - path: [absolute exectuable path]
         - dir: [absolute directory path]
           recursive: [true|false]
       matchPatterns:
       - pattern: [regex pattern]
         ownerOnly: [true|false]            # --> optional
-        fromSource:                        # --> optional (under development)
-        - path: [absolute exectuable path]
-        - dir: [absolute directory path]
-          recursive: [true|false]
   ```

   In each match, there are three options.

-  * ownerOnly \(false by default\)
+  * ownerOnly (static action: allow owner only; otherwise block all)

-    ownerOnly works with the 'Allow' action only.
-If this is enabled, the executable\(s\) defined with matchPaths and matchDirectories will be executed by their owners only.
+    If this is enabled, the owners of the executable\(s\) defined with matchPaths and matchDirectories will be only allowed to execute.

-  * recursive \(false by default\)
+  * recursive

     If this is enabled, the coverage will extend to the subdirectories of the directory defined with matchDirectories.

-  * fromSource \(under development\)
+  * fromSource

-    If a path or a directory is specified in fromSource, the executables defined with matchPaths or matchDirectories will be only launched by the executable of the path or the executables in the directory.
+    If a path or a directory is specified in fromSource, the executable of the path or the executables in the directory will be allowed/blocked to execute the executables defined with matchPaths or matchDirectories.

     For better understanding, let us say that an operator defines a policy as follows.
 Then, /bin/bash will be only allowed to execute /bin/sleep.
 Otherwise, the execution of /bin/sleep will be blocked.